 While interesting, it should be noted that test tube studies are very different from what happens inside the human body, so we shouldn’t read too much into this.

 However, clinical human intervention studies have demonstrated that astaxanthin benefits skin health.

 Among these benefits, multiple studies show a reduction in wrinkles and improvements to skin texture and elasticity (10).

 Additionally, rodent studies show that astaxanthin supplementation can reduce blood pressure (11).

 More human research is necessary to understand the potential benefits of astaxanthin better.

 Frequently dubbed “the sunshine vitamin,” vitamin D is a hormone that is essential to human health.

 Among its many benefits, vitamin D plays a significant role in metabolism, immunity, blood pressure regulation and disease prevention (12).

 The best way to get vitamin D is safe sunlight exposure, but there are some good dietary sources too.

-Shrimp is one of these dietary sources of vitamin D, and it provides 152 IU per 100 grams, which is equal to 38% of the RDI (1).
+Shrimp is one of these dietary sources of vitamin D, providing 152 IU per 100 grams, equal to 38% of the RDI (1).